Feeling short of time or finding it difficult to concentrate? You can listen to this post. Listening time: 10:17

 The past year taught us we must learn to discuss hard things, listen to multiple voices with respect, and complete attention.
 We must strive to understand all sides of the conversation.
 Adoption is no different.
 People have very strong feelings about it.

-Who are the experts?
 Is it therapists, social workers, adoptive parents?
 While each has a degree of expertise, they also tend to have a particular point of view that reflects their role in adoption.
-Their roles form the lenses through which they experience and interpret adoption
+Their roles form the lenses through which they experience and interpret adoption.
+The real experts are adult adoptees.
+Parents— adoptive and birth— siblings, extended family, adoption professionals are all secondary voices.

 Typically, adoptive parents have the most enthusiastic voice in any conversation about adoption.
 Professionals form the next tier.
 The main cultural belief holds adoption as a totally benign win/win solution in which all participants land on their feet with a smile on their faces and gratitude in their hearts.

-The reality is more nuanced.
 Adoption Attunement affirms a more nuanced concept that sets aside the fairytale and validates the grief and loss in which all adoptions are rooted.
 It recognizes that before the adopted family comes together, the birth family is fractured.
 When speaking about adoption we must not lose sight of that painful reality.

-But what about our children?
-Who hears their voices?
 Who listens to their perspective?
 Who witnesses their losses as well as their gains?
+Who acknowledges that they had to lose their birth families before they could join our families?
 Who affirms their need to know about and connect to their birth families and their roots?
-When we do listen, are we listening with empathy, open minds, and hearts?
+Too often, our culture dismisses or minimizes this need.
+In many cases, adoptees are vilified for pursuing their natural human need to know about their roots.

 Or when we listen, are we listening through the filter of our positive bias?
 Is our body language sending a subtle— or not so subtle— message that we want to hear our children “accent the positive” when they discuss adoption.
 Have we telegraphed a silent message to our children that we are uncomfortable or unwilling to hear about the darker thoughts and feelings that adoption might elicit?
 Is this our Pandora’s box that we secretly want to keep padlocked?